deeplearning4j/deeplearning4j/.github/PULL_REQUEST_TEMPLATE.md

 ## How was this patch tested?

-(Please explain how this patch was tested)
+(Please explain how this patch was tested.
+E.g. unit tests, integration tests, manual tests)

 ## Quick checklist